kracoma2-art/Kathleen-Racoma-FIN321/Stage 2-Spec.md

 ## 6. Sensitivity Plan

-Define how you will test and visualize FX outcomes.
+How I will test and visualize FX outcomes:

-Example:
-> Vary EURUSD spot at maturity \(S_T\) from 0.95×S₀ to 1.05×S₀ in increments of 0.01.
+1. Vary EURUSD spot at maturity (S_T) from 0.95×1.1632 = 1.1040 to 1.05×1.1632 = 1.2214 in 0.01 increments.
-> For each value, compute USD proceeds under all hedge strategies.
+2. For each S_T, calculate USD proceeds for all hedge types
-> Present results as a comparison table and line chart.
+3. Display results in a comparison table and a line chart

-> *Professional analysts always test sensitivity — it shows how robust their recommendations are.*
+4. Highlight how each hedge performs under a strengthening or weakening EUR

 ---